pspiworld/piworld/README.md

 I recommend increasing the GPU memory on the Pi to a minimum of 128M.

-#### Experimental MESA driver
+#### Pi 4 (and experimental MESA driver on Pi 2 and 3)

-If you've enabled the experimental opengl driver (only on the Pi 2 or 3) you can build PiWorld to use it:
+To build for the Pi 4 or if you've enabled the experimental opengl driver (only on the Pi 2 or 3) you can build PiWorld to use it:

     cmake -DMESA=1 -DRASPI=2 .
     make -j4